 Flood models shall treat points in “Location Grid A” as coordinates that would result from a geocoding process.
 Flood models shall treat points by simulating flood loss at exact location or by using the nearest modeled parcel/street/cell in the flood model.
 Explain any assumptions, deviations, and differences from the prescribed exposure information.

 Report results for each of the points in “Location Grid A” individually, unless specified.
-Flood loss cost per $1,000 of exposure shall be rounded to three decimal places in the printed form.
+Flood loss cost per $1,000 of exposure shall be rounded to three decimal places.

 Note: All flood deductibles are $0 except for the Deductible Sensitivity.
 Coverage Sensitivity includes time element.

-All anomalies in flood loss costs that are not consistent with the requirements of Standard AF-6, Flood Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure AF-6.9 shall be shaded.
+All flood loss costs that are not consistent with the requirements of Standard AF-6, Flood Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure AF-6.9 shall be shaded.

 Create an exposure set and report flood loss cost results for slab foundation owners frame buildings (Notional Set 6) for each of the points in “Location Grid B” as described in the file “NotionalInput17_Flood.xlsx.”
 Provide a color-coded contour or high-resolution map of the flood loss costs for coastal flooding.
 Provide a scatter plot of the flood loss costs (y-axis) against distance to closest coast (x-axis).